cozy-creator/aptos-staking/README.md

 ### What This is

 This module is intended to be the standard for all validator-operators and stakers on Aptos.
-Having a single Shared Stake Pool module will make compsability easier.
+Having a single Shared Stake Pool module will make composability easier.
+Stake-router (derivative staking, liquid staking) can be built on top of this.

 ### Why We Made This: